SamanthaKgatla/GitHubCloneProject/README.md

-This is the description of my repo
+This is the README edited in feature-greeting.